vistadataproject/documents/Planning/periop_medicine/README.md

 ## Data Analytics and Operational Reporting

 __Background:  Current tools and workflow for operational reporting from VISTA__
 * M data extraction: ETL mechanism from Fileman to a relational database.
 Commercial, proprietary.
-Specialized M knowledge required.
+Requires specialized M knowledge and tools such as KB_SQL.
 * Data analytics (SAS):  Used to query over 10 million patient records from ETL source.
 Commercial, proprietary.
 Specialized SAS knowlege required.
 * Visualization tool: Commercial, proprietary, restricted use in TRM ($$)